maxoba/Terraform-Calculator/README.md

-This is a simple chess engine/interface created using flask.
+This is a simple calculator engine/interface created using flask.
 It uses calculator.css for the logic of the frontend chessboard, and python chess for the logic of the backend .
 All calculation is done on the backend using python.